-- in connection with normal business operations to open, maintain, administer or service client accounts, including without limitation the provision of services to clients (including by third-party service providers who provide website, hosting, maintenance and other services to us) and the provision of back office administrative services;
+- in connection with normal business operations to open, maintain, administer or service client accounts, including without limitation the provision of services to clients (including by third-party service providers who provide website, hosting, maintenance and other services to us) and the provision of back office administrative services

-to legal counsel for the purpose of obtaining legal advice;
+- to legal counsel for the purpose of obtaining legal advice

-- in the event of an acquisition, merger, sale of assets, or similar transaction, as well as in the event of an insolvency, bankruptcy, or receivership in which information is transferred to one or more third parties as one of our business assets.
+- in the event of an acquisition, merger, sale of assets, or similar transaction, as well as in the event of an insolvency, bankruptcy, or receivership in which information is transferred to one or more third parties as one of our business assets

-To the extent we enter into arrangements with service providers, agents and contractors who we have engaged to store, handle or process personal information on our behalf, we will require such third-party services providers – by contractual or other means – to observe the intent of this Privacy Statement and provide comparable privacy protection while the information is processed or handled by them.
+To the extent we enter into arrangements with service providers, agents and independent contractors who we have engaged to store, handle or process personal information on our behalf, we will require such third-party services providers – by contractual or other means – to observe the intent of this Privacy Statement and provide comparable privacy protection while the information is processed or handled by them.
 Such service providers only receive information that is reasonably necessary for them to perform their functions.

-We will only keep personal information for as long as reasonably necessary to fulfill the relevant purposes set out in this Privacy Statement and in order to comply with our legal and regulatory obligations.
+We will only keep personal information for as long as reasonably necessary to fulfil the relevant purposes set out in this Privacy Statement and in order to comply with our legal and regulatory obligations.
 We will keep the personal information that we collect at our head office in Toronto, Ontario or the data servers of our service providers within Canada and the United States.

-If you wish to request access to your personal information in custody or control of Forthlane, please make your request in writing to our Privacy Officer at the address listed in Section 14 below.
+If you wish to request access to your personal information in custody or control of Forthlane, please make your request in writing to our Privacy Officer at the address listed below.
 We may request that you provide sufficient identification to permit access to the existence, use or disclosure of your personal information.
 Any such identifying information shall be used only for this purpose.
 In some circumstances, we may not provide access to your personal information, for example, if it contains the personal information of other persons, if it constitutes confidential commercial information or if it is otherwise not properly the subject of an access request.

-We will attempt to ensure that your personal information is kept as accurate, complete and up-to-date as possible.
+We will attempt to ensure that your personal information is kept as accurate, complete and as up-to-date as possible.
 We will not routinely update your personal information, unless such a process is necessary.
 We expect you, from time to time, to supply us with written updates to your personal information, when required.